whadafunk/alpinet/README.md

 ## Instructions

-*The container is starting sshd and uses the config files from this directory*
+*The container is starting the sshd process and uses the config files from this directory*

+> docker container run -d --rm --name alpinet --hostname alpinet routerology/alpinet:latest

 To authenticate to ssh you can use the following credentials: